 The hard work paid off when a project Liz and Steve worked on won an Academy Award for Best Live Action Short.
 In the 1970s, Liz took on her own directorial project, a documentary about home childbirth.

 After 20 years of life in Los Angeles, Liz and her husband were ready for change.
-They looked all around Southern California for land on which to build their own house, but when a realtor showed them a property in Saddle Mountain overlooking the Ojai Valley, there was no question about where they wanted to live.
+They looked all around Southern California for land on which to build their own house, but when a realtor showed them a hilltop property overlooking the Ojai Valley, there was no question about where they wanted to live.

 They had no trouble fitting in with the arts community, and quickly became involved in the Ojai Film Society, and later, the Ojai Film Festival.
 Liz also enjoys writing, running the Literary Branch at the Art Center, and visiting the Ojai Library.